Businesses or individuals who need to use fire in the open air to conduct their work or activity on a day of Total Fire Ban may require a permit.

 Who issues Total Fire Ban permits?

-Depending on the location of the activity, the assessment of applications and issuing of Total Fire Ban permits may be done by:
+Depending on the location of the activity, the assessment of applications and granting of Total Fire Ban permits may be done by:

 How do I apply for a Total Fire Ban permit?